rajankit911/Obsidian/Kafka/Consumer Group Rebalancing.md

 Using `StickyAssignor` the state cleanup process is moved to a later step, after the reassignments are complete.
 That way if a consumer is reassigned the same partition it retains the state and can just continue with its work without clearing or rebuilding the state.

->[!note] In our example, state would only need to be rebuilt for partition p2, which is assigned to the new consumer.
+>[!info] In our example, state would only need to be rebuilt for partition p2, which is assigned to the new consumer.

 ## Cooperative Sticky Partition Assignor